mikihaz/marvellous/README.md

 # marvellous.github.io
-A project of amazement theme park's website using simple html
+A project of amazement theme park's website using simple <HTML>